true-async/php-true-async-rfc/basic.md

 The expression `spawn in $scope` makes two important changes:
 1. Creates a coroutine that is attached to `$scope`, which is **considered** the parent.
+2. Another **childScope** is created from the specified $scope, which will store descendants of the second and subsequent levels.

-2. When another coroutine is created inside the new coroutine, it is linked to a child `Scope`, which is specifically created for all child coroutines.
+When a child coroutine is created in `task1()` without specifying a Scope, it is automatically linked to `childScope` and thus becomes a coroutine of the child coroutine space relative to $scope:

 ```
 $scope = new Scope();
 ├── task1()
 ├── task2()
 │
-├── $childScope
+├── childScope
 │   └── subtask1()
 │   └── subtask2()
     └── subtask3()